zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Symptom:**

-When connecting to the API Mediation Layer the web browser throws an error that the site is unable to provide a secure connection because of an error with ciphers.
+When connecting to the API Mediation Layer the web browser throws an error saying that the site is unable to provide a secure connection because of an error with ciphers.

 The error shown varies depending on the browser, e.g.